 Identity Firewall (IDFW) allows user-based distributed firewall rules (DFW).

-User-based distributed firewall rules are determined by membership in an Active Directory (AD) group membership.
-IDFW monitors where Active Directory users are logged into, and maps the login to an IP Address, which is used by DFW to apply firewall rules.
-Identity Firewall requires either guest introspection framework or active directory event log scraping.
+User-based distributed firewall rules (DFW) are determined by membership in an Active Directory (AD) group membership.
+IDFW monitors where Active Directory users are logged into and maps the login to an IP Address, which is used by DFW to apply firewall rules.
+Identity Firewall requires either guest introspection framework and/or active directory event log scraping.

 - Configure Active Directory Sync in NSX, see Synchronize a Windows Domain with Active Directory.
 This is required to use Active Directory groups in Service Composer.